 Managing inventory

 Generally, after data entry, inventory management becomes the next step- classifying business information and records.
 The POS gives you an automated method of stock-taking as the business progresses.
 For instance, as customers buy a given product, your POS automatically gives you information for the quantity reduction.
 This feature benefits retail outlets, primarily.
-That way, your business never runs out of stock.
+That way, whether you operate an in-store location or a brick-and-mortar store, your business never runs out of stock.

 Customer marketing

-The POS system tracks customer purchases and keeps records of customer details.
+The POS system calculates and tracks customer purchases, keeping records of customer details to meet customer expectations and enhance marketing efforts.
 Therefore, you can use stored customer details to engage in some forms of e-marketing that cause the customer to continue patronizing your business.
 As a result, the entire process leading to the resultant sales is part of the POS working process.

 Reporting